-- Vine is mobile-first, and realistic, not overly staged videos are the style that works best with them
+- Vine is mobile-first and realistic; not overly staged videos are the style that works best with them

 Facebook – The N1 Social Network

 The king of social networks is a must-have for any serious business.
-Whether you’re doing commercial or promotional videos for your brand, or you’re promoting your work and skills as a videographer, a Facebook fanpage that people can follow and where they can interact with you and share your content is almost indispensable.
+Whether you're doing commercial or promotional videos for your brand or you're promoting your work and skills as a videographer, a Facebook fanpage that people can follow and where they can interact with you and share your content is almost indispensable.

 - It gets search engine visibility: Facebook videos appear as search results in Google, so there's a door to expose your content to millions of Internauts

-- It has great exposure within the platform itself: with such huge base of active users, your content can reach millions of people just by being posted and shared
+- It has great exposure within the platform itself: with such a huge base of active users, your content can reach millions of people just by being posted and shared

 - It is highly interactive: Facebook is one of the most participative social networks, and you can connect with potential or existing clients, make contacts, receive feedback, and more

-- It is easy to share: there’s great viral potential in Facebook.
+- It is easy to share: there's great viral potential on Facebook.
 The videos are so easy to like and share that if you have compelling content, it can explode around the web easily

 On top of that, Facebook also offers a boost in conversion rates for your business.
 And the best of all: it's free to open a profile and a fanpage, and to share content.